-Abnormal tissue growth in the cornea and sclera of your eye can lead to vision loss, but cornea surgery offers a solution.
+Abnormal tissue growth on the cornea and sclera of your eye can lead to vision loss, but cornea surgery offers a solution.
 The ophthalmology team at Fry Eye Associates in Garden City, Kansas, offers unparalleled skill in cornea surgery techniques and can help restore healthy vision.
 Learn more during a personalized consultation, which you can book online or by phone today.

 Researchers are uncertain of what triggers abnormal growth of conjunctiva tissue.
 It’s believed that exposure to ultraviolet rays may be a contributing factor, as well as exposure to wind, smoke, pollen, or sand.

-Men and women who develop pterygia work outside in environments that expose their eyes to a wide range of potential irritants.
+Men and women who develop pterygia typically work outside in environments that expose their eyes to a wide range of potential irritants.

 Not all pterygia cause symptoms.
 When symptoms are present, they might include: